 This Nolichucky Dam Gate Project will primarily take place in the immediate vicinity of Nolichucky Dam.
-This section of the Nolichucky River is in HUC 060101080707 using the EPA designations.
-The TDEC refers to the section upstream of Nolichucky Dam as TN 06010108DCROCKETT_1000 or Davy Crockett Reservoir/Lake.
+This section of the Nolichucky River is in HUC 060101080707.
+TDEC refers to the section upstream of Nolichucky Dam as TN 06010108DCROCKETT_1000 or Davy Crockett Reservoir/Lake.